Bridge 8, Erie Canal

 Near the bridge is the historic remains of the 1842 Erie Canal Aqueduct.
-Two of the original 14 arches remain on the south side of the river, and one arch remains on the north side of the Mohawk River.
 The 1842 aqueduct replaced the original 1824 aqueduct at this site when the Erie Canal was enlarged during the years of 1835–1862.
-The bridge was demolished in the past years and replaced with a four lane wide bridge and roundabout combination.
-The arches can still be seen.
+The aqueduct was demolished in 1918 upgrades to form the New York State Barge Canal.
+Three of the 14 arches can still be seen today, one on the Saratoga side and two on the Schenectady side.